the impressive accounts of women victims of the self-proclaimed ‘apostle of Jesus Christ’

 The rest of the room was awkwardly silent.

 Everyone who spoke during Wednesday’s hearing had asked the judge to impose the maximum penalty allowed by law.
-They expected a life sentence or multiple life sentences in a row.
+They expected a life sentence or multiple consecutive life sentences.

 This was the request of Jane Doe 5, the last to make the appeal that had been repeated by different voices, but with similar arguments.
 With that, she ended her intervention, in which she spoke in detail about “seven years of abuse”.